 Current visual assistive technology doesn’t allow for the rapid and seamless transmission of critical data like whether a door is open or a car is traveling in the wrong direction.
-Tan, a professor in the Department of Mechanical, Aerospace, and Biomedical Engineering, is working to eliminate those limitations.
+Tan, a professor in the Department of Mechanical, Aerospace, and Biomedical Engineering and associate head of Integrated Programs and Activities, is working to eliminate those limitations.

 “Mobility is about three things: direction, range, and access,” Tan explains.
 Guide Glass aims to address all three at once.
 The goal is to improve mobility with one device, without making it overly cumbersome.